Sumitkr1235/Python-Data-Science-and-ML-Projects./README.md

 Enjoyed and Explored the world of Data.
-Learned and implemented a lot of concepts such as Data cleaning, Data visualization and Machine Learning Algorithms via project exercises.
+Learned and implemented a lot of concepts such as Data cleaning, Data visualization and Machine Learning Algorithms through project exercises.